-The EPD shall declare the environmental impact indicators, per declared unit, per life-cycle stage and in aggregated form, using the default impact categories, impact assessments methods and characterisation factors available at www.environdec.com/indicators.
+The EPD shall declare the environmental impact indicators, per functional/declared unit, per life-cycle stage (the use stage shall be declared separately from other downstream processes) and in aggregated form, using the default impact categories, impact assessments methods and characterisation factors available at www.environdec.com/indicators.
 The source and version of the impact assessment methods and characterisation factors used shall be reported in the EPD.